 New work habits and patterns

 Gone are the days when you arrived at work at 9:00, took a lunch break at 12:00, and went home at 5:00.
 Remote working has opened the door for flexibility in the work day, empowering employees to choose the hours during which they’re most productive.
-Meetings have also been replaced, not only by video conferencing but with more efficient tools like instant messaging that can reduce the need for meetings, saving time and improving efficiency.
+Meetings have also been replaced by video conferencing and more efficient tools like instant messaging that can reduce the need for meetings, saving time and improving efficiency.

 How to shape your digital workplace post-pandemic

-As we adjust to the new normal of a post-pandemic world, it’s time to start thinking about how your digital workplace will shape the future of your organization.
-Digital tools are more important than ever and may be a determining factor in which companies thrive after COVID-19 and which lag behind.
-The key is to not simply use them but to use them effectively.
+As we adjust to the new normal of a post-pandemic world, it’s time to start thinking about how your digital workplace will shape your organization’s future.
+Digital tools are more important than ever and may determine which companies thrive after COVID-19 and which lag behind.
+The key is not simply to use them, but to use them effectively.

 Perform a digital workplace checkup

 Companies didn’t have much time to prepare for remote work before they had to send employees home.
-This led to rushed implementation of new tools and a struggle for employees to adapt to them – not to mention the accompanying systemic issues like insufficient infrastructure and security threats.
-For example, companies that flocked to video calling software Zoom to hold virtual meetings found themselves immersed in security issues as hackers invaded calls and released malware.
+This led to the rushed implementation of new tools and a struggle for employees to adapt to them – not to mention systemic issues like insufficient infrastructure and security threats.
+For example, companies that flocked to video calling software Zoom to hold virtual meetings were immersed in security issues as hackers invaded calls and released malware.

 Now that the dust has settled, it’s time to evaluate which digital initiatives worked and which didn’t.
-This isn’t black and white; it’s entirely possible that specific features are useful while others miss the mark, or that the usage and governance of certain tools needs to be adjusted.
+This isn’t black and white; specific features may be helpful while others miss the mark, or that the usage and governance of specific tools need to be adjusted.

 Take a collaborative approach

-As you define the future of digital workplace strategy in your organization, make sure you’re involving employees in each step of the process, from analysis to decision-making.
-This human-centric approach will ensure a positive digital employee experience going forward, which may have slipped in the rush towards digital adaptation.
-You’ll also find that including employee feedback will help you better understand the changes that need to be made at a micro level, especially in terms of client relations.
+As you define the future of digital workplace strategy in your organization, ensure you involve employees in each step of the process, from analysis to decision-making.
+This human-centric approach will ensure a positive digital employee experience going forward, which may have slipped in the rush toward digital adaptation.
+You’ll also find that including employee feedback will help you better understand the changes that need to be made at a micro level, especially regarding client relations.

-To better keep up with continuous change, Gartner recommends abandoning role-based collaboration in favor of a skills-based approach.
+Gartner recommends abandoning role-based collaboration in favor of a skills-based approach to better keep up with continuous change.
 This allows employees to shift their contributions based on need instead of pigeonholing them within their job titles.
-Skills-based collaboration is best achieved in partnership with HR to develop skills within the organization and make sure that the right skills are being prioritized in the talent acquisition process.
+Skills-based collaboration is best achieved in partnership with HR to develop skills within the organization and ensure that the right skills are prioritized in the talent acquisition process.

 Merge virtual with physical

-The emerging trend is that employees will likely spend some time in a physical office and some time working from home, both in the interim and for the long-term future.
+The emerging trend is that employees will likely spend some time in a physical office and working from home, both in the interim and for the future.
 This makes it imperative that your digital workplace blends seamlessly with the in-office experience.
-A lack of harmony will give your employees whiplash, killing productivity as everyone adjusts to two different sets of procedures and workflows.
+A lack of harmony will give your employees whiplash, killing productivity as everyone adjusts to different procedures and workflows.
 Since it’s impossible to bring the physical office space home, this will probably involve more thoroughly blending elements of the digital workplace into the office environment.

 Prioritize health and safety

-It is the responsibility of company leadership to provide adequate safety measures and to model company health policies through their own behavior.
-Employees should never feel pressured or encouraged to risk their health in order to do their job.
-Instead, everyone should work together to form solutions using the digital tools that are available.
+It is the responsibility of company leadership to provide adequate safety measures and to model company health policies through their behavior.
+Employees should never feel pressured or encouraged to risk their health to do their job.
+Instead, everyone should work together to form solutions using the available digital tools.

 Let the digital workplace do the heavy lifting